 After three years of construction, the 117,500 square-foot cancer center opened its doors in June 1992.

 Stephen D. Nimer, M.D., joined the cancer center as director in 2012.
 A renowned leukemia and lymphoma expert, Dr. Nimer took the helm at Sylvester after 20 years at Memorial Sloan Kettering Cancer Center in New York, where he held the Alfred P. Sloan Chair.

 Sylvester was designated a Cancer Center of Excellence by the State of Florida in March 2015, one of only four in the state.
 Also in 2015, a study by Memorial Sloan Kettering Cancer Center in New York showed that patients treated at Sylvester have a 10 percent higher chance of survival than patients treated at other hospitals.

 After years of preparation, in September 2018, Sylvester applied for NCI designation.
 The 1,300 page application, completed by a team of Sylvester physicians, researchers, and staff, led by Sylvester Director Stephen D. Nimer, M.D., highlighted some of Sylvester’s most impactful programs including cancer prevention, research, education and training, and survivorship.
 On July 29, 2019, Sylvester Comprehensive Cancer Center announced it had achieved National Cancer Institute designation, becoming South Florida’s only NCI-designated cancer center.

-Sylvester now has more than 300 cancer-focused physicians and researchers, including more than 100 cancer experts recruited from the nation’s top cancer institutions over the past three years.
+Sylvester now has nearly 400 cancer-focused physicians and researchers, including more than 100 cancer experts recruited from the nation’s top cancer institutions over the past three years.